Making HCi cover claims

 25 Cattley Street, Burnie

-// CLAIM PAYMENTS
+// CLAIMING PAYMENTS

-Receiving payments
+Receiving payments from HCi claims

-Direct Credit
+Direct Credit to you

 If you have paid the account, your benefit can be paid electronically into your nominated bank account.
 You will receive separate notification as to the payment details.